Hawarden no win no fee claims

 What this means is that there are more elevators than ever before in public buildings.
 This is fantastic news from the point of view of being able to reach upper floors more easily but it means that the scope for accidents is increased.

-If you have received injuries as the result of being trapped in an elevator, Hawarden no win no fee* solicitors can claim for compensation on your behalf.
+If you have received injuries as the result of being trapped in an elevator, Hawarden no win no fee claims for compensation is a possibility.

 Love in an Elevator